Visiting student from Georgetown University School of Law

 “The program…was perfect.
 The semester was just enough time to soak in the culture and take away valuable information from the courses.
 The weekend trips were just long enough to thoroughly get a feel for the culture for that particular area, and take the mind off of class for a little.
 The classes kept me engaged, which made the 2-hour lecture period interesting.
 The use of videos during class was a nice change up to engage students.
 All in all, I enjoyed my time there and would recommend it to any student interested in experiencing something new that will place them outside their comfort zone, allowing them to grow as individuals.”

-— Alex Pilavjian, 2L (attended after 1L year)
+— Ryan Daneshrad, 2L (attended after 1L year)